By Jennifer Boisvert, IBO Research Biologist

 Intermountain Bird Observatory (IBO) has been in partnership with WWF since 2021, conducting bird surveys on ranches involved in the SRI.
 In 2022, IBO conducted land bird surveys on 38 ranches across Montana, South Dakota, Nebraska, and Wyoming that had enrolled in WWF’s Ranching Systems and Viability Planning.

 The goal of ranchers willing to take the leap to more holistic, sustainable ranching practices is best-worded by a young and inspiring 4th-generation cattlewoman enrolled in the program in South Dakota.
 As Kate Rasmussen’s grandfather shared with her at a young age, “take care of the little things, Kate, and the big things will take care of themselves”.
 Kate understands, even in her 20s, that taking care of things like the soils, insects, and birds are what support the grasslands that take care of people.
-She shares more of her thoughts in depth here in this video.
+She shares more of her thoughts in depth here in this video available with transcript.

 As Kate is devoted to carrying forward her family ranch, she quotes the words of many of these ranchers…